merokudao/meroku/README.md

 - It allows you (the developer of dApp) to distribute it to a huge audience without hosting anywhere.

+# Architecture

+The high level architecture is available at [Archi](./docs/Archi.md).

 # Prerequisites